JayeshDesai7/MobileNetV2-Animal-Classifier/README.md

 # MobileNetV2-Animal-Classifier
-A deep learning model that classifies 90 different animal species using TensorFlow and MobileNetV2.

-# Animal Image Classifier

 ## Project Overview
 This project demonstrates a multi-class image classifier trained to identify 90 different animal species.
 The model is built using TensorFlow and Keras, leveraging the power of **transfer learning** with a pre-trained **MobileNetV2** model.
 The entire project is optimized to run efficiently on Google Colab.